-How to make a large pantry in your home so that you can organize and store more, plus see everything at a glance.
+How to make a large pantry in your home so that you can organize and store more food, plus see everything at a glance.

 Now that it’s fall and that “nesting” feeling is starting to sink in, I thought I would show you how I transformed a coat closet to create a kitchen pantry and custom organize it for my family’s needs.

 The double doors allow you to see everything in one full swoop when you open them.
 Big items are easy to move in and out.
 Makes it easy to organize, restock, create a shopping list by just glancing, and keeping like things together.

-How To Create a Pantry in a Coat Closet
+How To Create a Pantry in a Coat Close

 1. I Made a Plan